mjopenglsdl/Small2D_SDL/README.md

 2dsdlengine
 ===========

-a c++ game engine with SDL library  that my friend and I current working on
+a c++ game engine with SDL library  that my friend and I are current working on

+The engine isn't really perfect, if you want to contribute, feel free to join us!

-we make it to be GPL 3 public license
+we make it to be GNU 3 public license